TGDivy/TGDivy/README.md

 ## 💬🌞

-> An investment in knowledge pays the best interest. ~ Benjamin Franklin
+> Human beings believe just as they breathe - in order to survive. ~ Carlos Ruiz Zafon

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )